Skip to content

 PSYCH-UA 300-011 (Psychology)

-Summary: Computational cognitive science aspires to understand the mind and brain by building computational models of the hidden cognitive processes that give rise to observable behavior.
+Summary: Computational cognitive science aims to understand the mind and brain by building computational models of the cognitive processes that produce the data.
 This course introduces the goals, philosophy, and technical concepts behind computational cognitive science.

 Key questions include: How is human intelligence diffferent from artificial intelligence?
 How can perception, memory, learning, and social interaction be understood as computational processes?
 How are symbols important for intelligence?
 How does the mind simulate reality?